phronmophobic/blog/markdown/dewey-analysis.md

 # Introduction

 I'm generally interested in tools like [cljdoc](https://cljdoc.org/) that work at the ecosystem level.
-As part of my work on [dewey](https://github.com/phronmophobic/dewey), which aims to be an index of all clojure libraries on github, I thought it would be a straightforward extension to statically analyze all the projects found.
+As part of my work on [dewey](https://github.com/phronmophobic/dewey), which builds an index of all clojure libraries on github, I thought it would be a straightforward extension to statically analyze all the projects found.
 A bare, shallow checkout of every clojure project found by dewey{{footnote}}Nine projects were excluded because they are ginormous by themselves.{{/footnote}} is only about 14GB, which is a very tractable size.

 There's also a couple of features of the clojure ecosystem that make it an interesting target for wholesale analysis:
 * libraries address a wide range of problems